Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 • Feral Hogs: These non-native omnivores can cause problems for landowners and the environment.
 Handgun hunting provides an effective method for population control while offering an exciting hunting experience.

-Small Game Success: Squirrels, Rabbits, and Beyond
+Small Game: Squirrels, Rabbits, and Beyond

 • Squirrels: Found throughout Texas in various habitats, squirrels are a popular target for handgun hunters due to their abundance and relatively small size.